jamesplease/moment-business/README.md

 [![Dependency Status](https://david-dm.org/jmeas/moment-business.svg)](https://david-dm.org/jmeas/moment-business)
 [![devDependency Status](https://david-dm.org/jmeas/moment-business/dev-status.svg)](https://david-dm.org/jmeas/moment-business#info=devDependencies)

 Utilities for working with week days and work days in Moment.
-(Western workweeks only.)
+It assumes a Western workweek, so weekends are Saturday and Sunday.

 ### Motivation

-[Moment](http://momentjs.com/) is an indispensable tool for working with dates in Javascript.
-Yet it doesn't supply methods for working with week days or weekend days (at least, [not yet](https://github.com/moment/moment/issues/1947)).
+[Moment](http://momentjs.com/) is an indispensable tool for working with dates in Javascript, but it doesn't supply methods for working with week days or weekend days (at least, [not yet](https://github.com/moment/moment/issues/1947)).

-This library supplies you with the necessary methods you need to work with western work weeks.
-A western work week is a week where the weekends occur on Saturday and Sunday.
+This library supplies you with those missing tools.

 ### Why this library?